'The Godfather' star James Caan has died aged 82

 — James Caan (@James_Caan) July 7, 2022

-Caan was due to reunite with director Francis Ford Coppla on Megalopolis, which was scheduled to begin filming later this year.
+He later went on to have success in a second chapter of his acting life, with films including Misery (1990), Dick Tracy (1990), and Wes Anderson’s directorial debut, Bottle Rocket (1996).
+Caan was due to reunite with Coppla on Megalopolis, which was scheduled to begin filming later this year.

+Guardians Of The Galaxy director James Gunn was one of the first major Hollywood names to pay tribute to Caan.

+“Rest In Peace James Caan,” he wrote on Twitter.
+“There are so many movies of his I love, The Godfather films of course being at the very top, but here are a few more I adore (Thief in particular was a Gunn family classic – I had the poster on my wall in high school).”